 The town was founded in 1785 by French pioneers from southern Louisiana.
 It was named after a steamship that bore the name of President James Monroe that was the first such vessel to reach this settlement by river.

 Monroe’s first historic industrial achievement came when Joseph Biedenharn and his family moved to town in 1913.

 Biedenharn was born in Vicksburg, Mississippi, in 1866.
-As a teen, he worked in his father’s candy store in town.
-That store had a soda fountain where beginning in 1890 Biedenharn mixed syrup and carbonated soda to make Coca Cola, a soft drink that had been invented a few years earlier by a pharmacist in Atlanta.
+As a teen, he worked in his father’s candy store.
+That shop had a soda fountain where beginning in 1890 Biedenharn mixed syrup and carbonated soda to make Coca Cola, a soft drink that had been invented a few years earlier by a pharmacist in Atlanta.

 Biedenharn sold the new drink for 5 cents a glass.
 The drink proved popular, so in 1894 Bidenharn hit upon the of actually bottling the soda rather than just selling it from the tap.
 He set up a bottling operation inside the store and began shipping cases all over the South.

 In 1913, Biedenharn purchased a small bottling factory in Monroe and began mass producing Coca Cola there.
 It was the first full-scaling bottling operation for Coca Cola in the country.

 The Biedenharn Museum and Gardens in Monroe has displays of soda fountains, Coca Cola signs, a delivery truck and other memorabilia.

 However, the soft drink wasn’t the only fledging industry Biedenharn was involved in.

 In 1925, he and other entrepreneurs purchased Huff Daland Dusters.
 That company had been officially formed a few months earlier in Macon, Georgia, where pilots had been putting on exhibitions with special planes that could spray chemicals onto farm fields to kill insects but not harm plants.